yayabosh/the-traveling-husky/README.md

 science.
 It's an NP-hard problem, which means not only is it difficult to solve, but once solved, it's hard to even determine if the solution is correct!
 The problem asks:

-**Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?**
+**Given a list of cities, the distances between each pair of cities, and a starting city, what is the shortest possible route that visits each city exactly once and returns to the starting city?**

 One of the easiest ways to think about solving this is using brute force: draw out every possible route combination between every city and then compare each route by distance.
 The route combination with the shortest distance traveled is the winner.
 However, this